abhishekshah2905/banking-demo/README.md

 ## Default Admin User

 Using below credentials user will able to login to the system and add/remove account/user.
+We are creating this user on application startup for the further operation.
+Normally, For the productive development, I would suggest to use `Flyway/Liquibase` for `DB migration/versioning`.

 ```
 Username: admin